keboola/developers-docs/extend/common-interface/folders.md

 For each datafile, a [manifest file](/extend/common-interface/manifest-files/) is created.
 It contains metadata information (creation time, keys for tables, etc.).

-The data folder is always available in the component under the absolute `/data/` path.
+The data folder is always available in the component under the **absolute `/data/` path**.
 Relative path to the data folder depends fully on your component code (or Dockerfile).
 If you want use different path (for component development), **use the [`KBC_DATADIR` environment variable](/extend/common-interface/environment/#environment-variables)**.
 In production, this variable will be always set to `/data/`.
 During development you can set it to your liking.